We help young people make their future with new technology.

 Meet the staff

-Iris reports to the board of trustees and is responsible for CDI Apps for Good’s overall strategy, key partnerships, business model and the expansion of Apps for Good in the UK and beyond.
+Iris is the CEO of Apps for Good, overseeing the organisation’s international strategic direction and expansion.
 During 2009, Iris led the feasibility study that resulted in the creation of Apps for Good.
 In 2012 the Observer and Nesta named Iris as one of Britain's 50 New Radicals for her work with Apps for Good.
 Iris is a member of the Big Society Network's Nexter programme and a Fellow of the Royal Society of Arts.
 She has a background in commercial digital media and telecoms consulting, and running business planning and strategy projects, particularly in sub-Saharan Africa and the Middle East for Ovum.
-When not working, Iris spends time with her 18 month-old daughter Lucie.
+Iris is currently on maternity leave until October 2014.

 Debbie Forster, UK Managing Director

-Debbie joined CDI Apps for Good in March 2011 as head of partnerships, bringing 20 years of UK educational experience to the programme.
-An ex-headteacher, Debbie came to Apps for Good from e-skills UK where she was head of their education programmes, working with schools, government and employers to help inspire more young people to consider careers in IT.
+Debbie is the UK Managing Director of Apps for Good, overseeing strategy and operations for the organisation within the UK.
+Debbie joined CDI Apps for Good in 2011 bringing 20 years of UK educational experience to the programme.
+An ex-headteacher, Debbie came to Apps for Good from e-skills UK where she was head of their education programmes, working with schools, government and employers to help inspire more young people to consider careers in technology.
+She is a Fellow of the Royal Society of Arts, a member of the UK Forum for Computing Education and was named by Computer Weekly as one of the 25 Most influential woman in UK IT 2014.
 Debbie has a passion for education and giving young people of every background the best life chances and she sees technology as key to achieving this.
-US born, 20 years in the UK has left Debbie with an accent that is foreign to all, but if you ask nicely, she might teach you how to "talk southern ya'll."

 Luísa has a background in political science, communications and journalism and is passionate about human rights, education and making developing regions a better place for future generations.
 After working as a journalist for some of the largest media outlets in Latin America, she moved to London in 2007 to carry out a master in Human Rights at LSE.
 Luísa joined CDI in 2007 when Apps for Good was just an idea.
 She is responsible for fundraising and business development for Apps for Good in the UK and CDI’s international operations.
 Somebody once said "once a journalist, always a journalist", so Luísa also writes for Brazilian magazines when she's not travelling or looking for the best new restaurants in London.